odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 key should match.
 Zotero's "extra" field is a list of CSL key-value pairs;
 keys and values are separated by colons (":"), key-value pairs by linefeeds.
-Use either the key "Citation key" or the key "Citekey" to add a citation key (e.g., "Citation key: DoeTitle2020"); case is insignifcant.
+Use either the key "Citation key" or the key "Citekey" to add a citation key (e.g., "Citation key: DoeTitle2020"); case is insignificant.
 If you use Better BibTeX for Zotero, you can add the citation key it has generated by 'pinning' it.